IEntin/ClientServer/README.md

 Generally, the number of clients is limited only by hardware performance, in particular\
 by the number of cpu cores.\
-This server was tested with up to 10 clients with mixed client types.
+This server was tested with up to 20 clients with mixed client types.
+The server and all\
+clients are running on the same desktop which, of course, is not a realistic usage.\
+Observed latency is proportional to the number of clients.
+We explain this by\
+proportionally increasing load on work threads running processing logic on the desktop with\
+only 4 cores.
+This is the bottleneck, not the transport operations.
+Performance is expected\
+to improve with increase of the number of cpu cores.

 ........